tschaub/suite/docs/geoeditor/src/introduction.rst

 You can add layers by clicking on the (+) button.

-The :guilabel:`Available Layers` dialog lists all layers on the current :term:`WMS` server.
+The :guilabel:`Available Layers` dialog lists all layers on the current WMS server.
 To display information about the layer, click on the (+) next to each layer.
 Select one or more layers and click ``Add Layers`` to add them to the list and the map window.

 .. note:: GeoEditor can only provide access to the default WMS server.